aws/aperf/README.md

 * [Node.js (v16.16.0+)](https://nodejs.org/en/download/)

 ## Installation
-Download the binaries from the [Releases](https://github.com/aws/APerf/releases) page.
+Download the binary from the [Releases](https://github.com/aws/APerf/releases) page.

-`aperf-collector`  only supports running on Linux.

-`aperf-visualizer` only supports running on Linux.
+`aperf` only supports running on Linux.

 ### Building from source
 1. Download the source code from the [Releases](https://github.com/aws/APerf/releases) page.